-As of December 31, 2017, the Company had interest rate swaps to manage interest rate risk associated with the Term Facility with an aggregate notional value of \$150 million to effectively convert designated interest payments related to the amended Term Facility from variable to fixed cash flows.
+At December 31, 2017, the Company had an aggregate notional value of \$150 million of interest rate swaps intended to mitigate the variability of interest expense related to the floating rate debt under the Term Facility.
+On May 30, 2018, concurrent with the amendment of its Term Facility, the Company terminated the interest rate swaps and received \$4 million of proceeds upon settlement.
+Simultaneously, the Company executed new interest rate swaps with an aggregate notional value of \$200 million to effectively convert designated floating rate interest payments to fixed cash flows.
 The maturities of these swaps do not exceed the underlying obligations under the amended Term Facility.
-The instruments have been designated as cash flow hedges and the changes in the fair value of the swap transactions is recognized in other comprehensive income, a component of shareholders' equity, if considered highly effective.
-Subsequently, the accumulated gains and losses recorded in equity are reclassified to income in the period during which the hedged cash transaction impacts earnings.
-As of March 31, 2018 and December 31, 2017, the fair value of the derivative was an asset of \$3 million and \$1 million, respectively.
-AOCI expected to be reclassified into earnings within the next 12 months is a loss of \$1 million.
+The instruments are designated as cash flow hedges, accordingly, the effective portion of the periodic changes in the fair value of the swap transactions is recognized in accumulated other comprehensive income, a component of shareholders' equity.
+Subsequently, the accumulated gains and losses recorded in equity are reclassified to income in the period during which the hedged cash flow impacts earnings.
+As of June 30, 2018 and December 31, 2017, the fair value of the derivative was an asset of less than \$1 million and \$1 million, respectively.
+AOCI expected to be reclassified into earnings within the next 12 months is a gain of \$1 million.